Grid2op/grid2op/docs/user/action.rst

 You can also use it to "hack" the environment and allow the agent to observe things that are not normally observable.

+Finally, this feature is applied BEFORE any changes made by "real" grid2op entities (environment, agent, etc.).
+This means that you can modify things using this feature, but these modifications might be silently (because grid2op does not check anything) overriden by other grid2op instructions.

 Recommended Usage
 ++++++++++++++++++